FindMySchool LogoFindMySchool

 Picture Framlingham Castle rising majestically beyond the school gates.
 The college sits in 135 acres of rolling countryside, overlooking medieval stone and open fields, a setting that whispers of history.
 Founded in 1864 as a memorial to Prince Albert and chartered by royal decree, the school opened to its first pupils on 10 April 1865.
 Today, it educates approximately 557 students aged 2 to 18 across two campuses: the Senior School in the historic market town of Framlingham and the Prep School at Brandeston Hall, five miles away.

-The independent boarding and day school sits in the top 25% of schools in England for GCSE results (FindMySchool ranking), with recent results showing 44% of grades at 9-7.
-At A-level, 52% of grades achieve A*-B. For those seeking a genuine all-through education that combines academic rigour with creative flair, where boarding feels like family rather than formality, Framlingham offers what few other schools can match.
+The independent boarding and day school ranks 744th of 3,895 in England for GCSE academic outcomes (FindMySchool ranking), with the secondary local ranking placing it 2nd in Woodbridge.
+At A-level, 60% of grades achieve A*-B, and the school ranks 739th of 2,549 nationally.
+For those seeking a genuine all-through education that combines academic rigour with creative flair, where boarding feels like family rather than formality, Framlingham offers what few other schools can match.

 Louise North, who joined as Principal and Head of the Senior School in September 2019, leads with a focus on individualised learning and creative expression.
 Her background in French and Spanish at Durham University, followed by leadership in independent co-educational day schools, shaped her vision of a school genuinely interested in each child's story.